Medical Reviewer

 PAWS can manifest after the acute phase of tramadol withdrawal has passed, presenting a prolonged set of symptoms that may persist for weeks or months beyond the initial withdrawal period.[7]
 While the acute withdrawal symptoms of tramadol typically peak within the first few days after cessation, PAWS can bring about a continuation or recurrence of certain symptoms in a milder form.

 Effectively managing post-acute withdrawal syndrome often requires a comprehensive approach involving medical intervention, therapy, lifestyle modifications, and ongoing support from healthcare professionals.
-Adopting healthy lifestyle practices, such as regular physical activity, balanced nutrition and practicing stress management techniques, can help you in navigating the challenges of PAWS and sustaining your recovery.
+Adopting healthy lifestyle practices, such as regular physical activity, balanced nutrition, and stress management techniques, can help you navigate the challenges of PAWS and sustain your recovery.

 Types of Drug Withdrawal Treatment